Standard Vanguard: Transmission

 At first, the transmission included a three-speed gearbox with synchromesh on all forward ratios, controlled using a column-mounted lever.
 The option of Laycock-de-Normanville overdrive was announced at the end of 1949 and became available in June 1950, priced for UK buyers at slightly under £45 including purchase tax.
-Laycock overdrives were cable operated on top gear until 1954 when an electric solenoid was added.
+Laycock overdrives were cable-operated on top gear until 1954 when an electric solenoid was added; from now on the overdrive operated on the top two gears.

 Broadening the range of available bodies

-An estate car joined the range in 1950 and, for Belgium only, some convertibles were made by the Impéria Automobiles coach-building company.
+An estate car joined the range in 1950.
+There was also a panel van, capable of a 12 long cwt payload, and a pickup version.
+These three models were used extensively by the RAF, with the 12-cwt van being the most common variant.
+For Belgium only, some convertibles were made by the Impéria Automobiles coach-building company.

 Road test data

 A car tested by The Motor magazine in 1949 had a top speed of 78.7 mph and could accelerate from 0–60 mph in 21.5 seconds.
 A fuel consumption of 22.9 mpgimp was recorded.
 The test car cost £671 including taxes.

 Commercial

 In line with the post-war British export drive, virtually the total output was exported for the first two years of production and only in 1950 did significant home market deliveries start.
 The Vanguard was intended to achieve export sales, with a particular focus on Australia.
 During the immediate post-war period, cars were in short supply, creating a "seller's market".
 Restricted availability of the Vanguard helped attract willing buyers.

 Closer to home, in the slowly recovering West German market the Standard Vanguard recorded 405 sales in 1950, making it the country's third most popular imported automobile, in a list otherwise featuring much smaller cars from French and Italian manufacturers.
-In fact, the Vanguard sales in 1950 accounted for more than 70% of the British cars sold in West Germany that year, customers of other UK manufacturers having reportedly been caught out in the late 1940s by the lack of a dealer network and difficulties in obtaining replacement parts.
+Vanguard sales in 1950 accounted for more than 70% of the British cars sold in West Germany that year, customers of other UK manufacturers having reportedly been caught out in the late 1940s by the lack of a dealer network and difficulties in obtaining replacement parts.